 You can find meeting details in your area by searching online.
 Attending such meetings with a room full of strangers might seem daunting but it could be useful to remember that everyone is there for the same reason.
-Such networks potentially offer a social support system that can help you to identify your problem areas and to begin a recovery path.
+Such networks potentially offers a social support system that can help you to identify your problem areas and to begin a recovery path.

 Sex is an area where it might be more realistic to adopt a harm reduction strategy by identifying what might be termed ‘low bottom behaviours’.

 Think of what it would mean for certain behaviours to feel ‘rock bottom’.